gemseo/gemseo/doc_src/disciplines/jacobian_assembly.rst

 All :ref:`MDA<mda>` classes delegate the coupled derivatives computations to a :class:`~gemseo.core.jacobian_assembly.JacobianAssembly` instance.
-The :class:`~gemseo.core.coupling_structure.CouplingStructure` class is responsible for the analysis of the dependencies between the :class:`~gemseo.core.discipline.MDODiscipline`'s inputs and outputs, using a graph.
+The :class:`~gemseo.core.coupling_structure.CouplingStructure` class is responsible for the analysis of the dependencies between the :class:`~gemseo.core.discipline.Discipline`'s inputs and outputs, using a graph.

 Many :ref:`MDA<mda>` algorithms are implemented in |g| (Gauss-Seidel, Jacobi, Newton variants).